magicsandbox-ai/magicsandbox/apps/Dev/README.md

 ### overrides (object)

 Version ranges to use for all imports, enabling you to override the dependencies of your dependencies.
-If you're familiar with the behavior of `overrides` in npm, note that magicsandbox.Develop currently supports only a subset of the functionality that npm does:
+If you're familiar with the behavior of `overrides` in npm, note that magicsandbox.Dev currently supports only a subset of the functionality that npm does:

 ```javascript
 {